Tap Your Toes at Asheville Music Festivals

 To help you get started, here is an overview of annual music festivals in the Asheville area.

 Asheville Amadeus Festival: This bi-annual festival features the works of – you guessed it – Mozart.
-International artists join the Asheville Symphony in a week-long celebration every two years in March. *Festival will next be held in 2021.
+International artists join the Asheville Symphony in a week-long celebration every two years in March. *Festival was scheduled to next be held in 2021.

 Brewgrass Festival: Since 1996, this September celebration has combined the best of Southern Appalachian music and craft beer.
 Come prepared with a hat, sunscreen and a thirst for Asheville’s tunes and brews. (*Note: Cancelled for 2021)